telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/common-issues.md

 ### Widget Loses Its Value

-When the `ng-model` and `k-ng-model` directives are applied together, there is a chance for the widget to lose its value.
-This is due the fact that both directives update the element value simultaneously, which results in a conflict issue.
+When the `ng-model` and `k-ng-model` directives are applied together, it is possible for the widget to lose its value.
+The reason is that both directives update the element value simultaneously and this results in a conflict issue.

 **Solution**